 How I edit

 The cleaner the work is to begin with, the cleaner it will emerge.
 Client confidentiality is assured.
 I do the work; no one else sees it or has access to it.

 I provide formal cost estimates on final drafts, not on work in progress.

-I work on the content (grammar, style, sense and meaning), rather than the format, and ask authors to take full responsibility for your work – especially the formatting, in-text referencing, references section and the journal’s style guide – before e-mailing me a manuscript.
+I work on the content (grammar, style, sense and meaning), rather than the format, and ask authors to take full responsibility for their work – especially the formatting, in-text referencing, references section and the journal’s style guide – before e-mailing me a manuscript.
 I do not edit reference sections, although I tend to spend five minutes or so pointing out any errors and inconsistencies there.

 Kindly specify whether the language requirement is UK or U.S. English.
 Also, please plan so as to allow me sufficient time to do the editing.

-My rate as at January 2020 is 34 euro per hour.
+My rate as at 2021 is 34 euro per hour.

 I will generate a unique payment reference code for your work when I invoice.

 Kindly include the bank fee in your payment.